baoyudu/COFETT/README.md

 Please download the data from OpenNeuro and place it in the appropriate local directory before running preprocessing or experiments.

+This dataset was collected using the same acquisition setup as our previous work, **Chisco**, ensuring consistency in the EEG recording hardware and experimental environment.

 ## EEG Experimental Paradigm

 The EEG experiment follows a neuropsychology-inspired repeated inner-speech design.